 Volans is a member of the Johann Bayer family of constellations, together with Apus, Chamaeleon, Dorado, Grus, Hydrus, Indus, Musca, Pavo, Phoenix and Tucana.

 – Beta Volantis, the constellation’s brightest star, is an orange giant (K1III) located 107.5 light years distant from our solar system that shines with a visual magnitude of 3.77.
-It is 1.62 more massive than our sun, but 41 times brighter.
+Comapred to the Sun, it is around 8.5 times bigger, 1.62 more massive, and 41 times brighter.

-– Gamma Volantis, the second brightest star in Volans, is a binary star situated 142 light years distant with an apparent visual magnitude of 3.78.
+– Gamma Volantis, the second brightest star in Volans, is a binary star situated 142 light years from the Sun with an apparent visual magnitude of 3.78.
 Its main component is an orange giant (K0III) that is separated by a yellow-white main sequence star (F2V) by an estimated 600 Astronomical Units.
 This has led astronomers to propose an orbital period of around 7,500 years.

 – Zeta Volantis, the constellation’s third most luminous star, is a binary system 134 light years away of magnitude 3.93.
 It consist of an orange giant (K0III) and a 9.7 magnitude companion separated by 16.7 arcseconds.